 The District of Columbia adopted Revised Article 6.
 Bulk transfers in D.C. require creditor notification, and noncompliant transfers may be voidable by the seller’s creditors.

 Several states that repealed UCC Article 6 still maintain separate bulk sales notification requirements under their tax codes.
-These aren’t technically “bulk sales law” in the UCC sense, but they create similar obligations:
+These aren’t technically “bulk sales law” in the UCC sense, but they create similar obligations.
+Overlooking these requirements can make the buyer personally liable for the seller’s unpaid taxes—a significant risk in larger transactions where regulatory approvals and tax clearances are part of the closing checklist:

 • New York requires the purchaser to notify the Commissioner of Taxation and Finance at least 10 days before taking possession of bulk-transferred assets (N.Y.
 Tax Law § 1141(c)).
 Failure to notify makes the buyer personally liable for any sales tax, withholding tax, or other taxes the seller owes.